paul-gauthier/easy-chat/README.md

 My workflow for each change was dead simple:

-  - I placed my change request in a file called `prompt.txt`.
+  - I wrote my plain English change request in a file called `prompt.txt`.
   - Fed the prompt and the entire codebase to ChatGPT via the [aichat](https://github.com/sigoden/aichat) tool:
     - `cat prompt.txt chat.html | aichat -r webdev > tmp.html && cp tmp.html chat.html`
   - Did a `git diff` to review what ChatGPT had changed and tried out the resulting system.